 Todd has long played a role in Hinshaw's diversity, equity, and inclusion efforts.
 In addition to helping to develop the firm's LGBTQ anti-harassment training program, Todd founded Hinshaw's LGBTQ Affinity Network, for which he serves as co-chair.

 Leveraging his legal knowledge—and passion for working with the next generation of lawyers—Todd was also an adjunct professor at Northwestern University Law School.
 From 1999 to 2010, he taught a course on mergers and acquisitions.

-During law school, Todd was an active member of the Law Review, serving both as a comment editor and an editor.
+During law school, Todd was an active member of the Law Review, serving as a comment editor.
 While completing his undergraduate degrees, Todd completed a course of study at the Université de Toulouse in Toulouse, France.

 - American Bar Association

 Honors & Awards

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

 - Recognized by his peers as a "Leading Lawyer" in the areas of: Mergers & Acquisitions Law; and Small, Closely & Privately Held Business Law

 - Recognized as a "Notable LGBTQ Executive" by Crain's Chicago Business, 2018

 - Recognized on the Super Lawyers list by Illinois Super Lawyers magazine, 2005 – 2007